hknerts/elasticsearch/SOLUTION.md

 Each role is **isolated at the node level** for predictable performance, fault containment and resource control.
 TLS certificates are managed automatically with **Cert-Manager**, ensuring end-to-end encryption inside the cluster.

-**Note:** Since there were only 3 nodes, Normally, I would create a separate node group for each and manage their configurations differently.
+**Note:** There were only 3 nodes, I would prefer to create a separate node group for each elasticsearch node role and manage their configurations differently.

 The setup prioritizes: